 the sum IF specified for the academic (sub)discipline (refer to Appendix III.6.-7.) from which at least 50% should be fulfilled by the first author publication(s) and this cannot be reduced with the types of publications defined under the sections d) or e).
 In case of a shared first authorship the first authorship IF requirement necessary for the degree acquisition must be fulfilled with the ratio of the IF of the publication divided by the number of the first authors.
 If a shared first authorship publication is intended to be used in more PhD degree acquisition processes as a first authorship publication, a permission of the Quality Assurance Committee (VMB) must be applied for while at the same time submitting a declaration of proprietary results listed in the publication used for the thesis (see the applicable form within the form repository).

 d) Up to fifty per cent of the total number of Impact Factors indicated within the table listing the prescribed Impact factors for each academic (sub)discipline can be replaced by a reported patent on the name of the PhD candidate if it contains an original, scientific discovery or product of innovation.
-Its novelty element is dispensable if a patent has been acquired and accepted.
+The control of the novelty content may be omitted if a patent has been acquired and adopted.
 In this case the publication requirements of the PhD award procedure can be fulfilled both by a publication written within the topic of the dissertation and one published in a peer-reviewed scientific journal.
 The PhD candidate must hand in his/her description of the novelty element of the patent when applying for the reduction of IF requirements.
 Both need to be submitted to the Quality Assurance Committee (VMB).
 The application is considered by the Quality Assurance Committee (VMB) with involving specialists into the procedure, and initiating a personal meeting with the PhD candidate and his/her supervisor if necessary before making a decision.

 e) A maximum 10% of the sum of IF indicated in the table can be exchanged with: